Laos - All things about Laos Country

 VI.
 Currency, Credit Cards & Exchange money

-ATMs are available in Laos but only in main cities like Vientiane, Vang Vieng, Luang Prabang, Xieng Khuang and Pakse.
-As in Thailand and Cambodia, every time you withdraw money with a foreign card, you get an ATM charge up to 20 000 kips (2.5 USD).
+ATMs are available in Laos but only in main cities like Vientiane, Vang Vieng, Luang Prabang, Xieng Khuang, and Pakse.
+As in Thailand and Cambodia, every time you withdraw money with a foreign card, you get an ATM charge of up to 20 000 kips (2.5 USD).

-Major credit cards (Visa and Mastercard) are accepted at upmarket hotels and restaurants in Vientiane and Luang Prabang, and in a limited number of other tourist centres.
+Major credit cards (Visa and Mastercard) are accepted at upmarket hotels and restaurants in Vientiane and Luang Prabang and in a limited number of other tourist centers.
 You will be charged up to 5% to pay directly with it.

 Money exchange can be done at banks or money exchange shops.
 Most towns have a bank with basic exchange facilities – usually dollars and baht.
 Travelers’ cheques are now accepted at many banks and a wide variety of international currencies can often be changed, including euros and sterling.
 The changing fee is around $1 per cheque.
 Money changers are common in larger towns, and rates are generally a little lower than the banks.

 In general, cash is still a king in Laos.
 If you arrive in Laos from overland or going to remote areas, make sure you have some Cash (Thai Bath, US$, EUR) along to exchange to local currency.
 It’s not possible to convert money to or from kip outside of Laos.
 Be sure to exchange all your kip before leaving the country.